youyudekucaizi/skyshare/README.md

 # skyshare
-This project is the second development of the micro-public platform
+This project is the second development of the micro-public platform.
+WeChat public development menu button code has also been demonstrated.